Is it finally time to drop your landline? You could save a ton of money in the process.

 One lingering objection to quitting POTS, or plain old telephone service, has been the relatively poor audio quality of cell and over-the-internet calls.
 But two things have changed.

-First, the voice quality of internet-based calls has improved, often matching the clarity of traditional landlines, according to our tests.
+First, the voice quality of internet-based calls has improved, often matching and sometimes exceeding the clarity of traditional landlines, according to our tests.
 Second, everyone else is using cellphones and internet-based phones.